 Did you know we relay news articles about things happening around the world that may affect our programs?
 Check it out here!

-We are so thrilled to be sending volunteers to Nicaragua, Uganda, the Dominican Republic, Montenegro, and Ukraine for the Spring 2021 semester.
+We are so thrilled to be sending volunteers to Nicaragua, Costa Rica, the Dominican Republic, Montenegro, and Ukraine for the Spring 2021 semester.
 After having volunteers in Ukraine and Montenegro for the Fall 2020 semester, it was very exciting to see that countries in more locations around the world be an option for our Spring 2021 volunteers.
 Keep an eye on our Instagram account for pictures we’re reposting from our volunteers abroad!

 Previously we let you know that back in March 2020, US passport operations were significantly reduced (basically emergency applications only).
 You could send an application in, but there wasn’t much of a timeline for when your passport would be processed.